jonmatthis/jonmatthis/notes/2024-03-23_skellybot_video_outline.md

      - Introduce you to the basics of AI and language learning models (LLMs)
        - YOU DO NOT NEED TO UNDERSTAND HOW IT WORKS TO BE ABLE TO USE IT
    - Brief introduction to Discord for beginners
+1. **Introduction to AI and LLM**
+   - Explanation of AI and language learning models (LLMs)
+   - Demonstration of using the OpenAI console
+   - Introduction to prompt engineering with OpenAI documentation

 1. **Setting Up a Discord Server**
    - Comments on Discord as a platform
      - Not ideal, but it does the job